Bubbly Pet

 Final Thoughts

-They are not only cute and intelligent but also consider as the best companion for its owner.
+They are not only cute and intelligent but also consider the best companion for their owners.
 So if you are looking for an adorable, little, and smart pup in your small home, then this breed is ideal for you.

 You may also like